 Ever wonder what you need to know when it comes to SUP surfing?
 Yes, the sport may look intimidating, but, anyone can do it with some practice and time.
 To other water sports, standup paddling can sometimes be a downer to be around because of the lack of knowledge that some who participate in the sport possess.
-We wanted to look into the essentials of what the average SUP surfer needs to know, so we asked none other than SUP surfing extraordinaire and Starboard SUP athlete, Sean Poynter.
+We wanted to look into the essentials of what the average SUP surfer needs to know, so we asked none other than SUP surfing extraordinaire Sean Poynter.
 Here are the top 4 essentials to know in SUP surfing according to Sean:

 1. Having The Right Equipment

 Having the right SUP equipment is essential.
 Get a board and a paddle that are correctly suited for you and your body type.
 Don’t necessarily go for what the pros are riding.
 Remember, they are pros and they have a skill set that has taken years to acquire and define.
 Also, “get a board that will work well in the conditions that you are surfing in” says Sean.
 “Choose the right board for what you want to achieve.”
 Don’t rush into it.
 Take your time and learn the basics first.